This Woman Had Endometriosis Since She Was a Teen, but Doctors Insisted Her Symptoms Were All in Her Head

 To be fair, I was anxious and depressed.
 But it was because I was physically deteriorating and losing my ability to train.
 I was like, “What am I going to do if I can’t be a performer?”

-My university put me on a three-month waitlist for a psychologist, and basically I had this mental breakdown and told my mom, “I don’t know what’s going on, but I can’t get out of bed.”
+My university put me on a three-month waitlist for a psychologist, and basically I had this " and told my mom, “I don’t know what’s going on, but I can’t get out of bed.”
 I moved back home to Austin in December 2017.

 I transferred to Austin Community College, and after another year of flare-ups and feeling depressed, I went back to my original gynecologist in March 2019.
 I basically begged her for a laparoscopy to see if endometriosis was the problem.
 [Editor’s note: A laparoscopy is when the doctor makes a small incision in the abdomen and inserts a thin tube with a light and camera to view the pelvic region.]